-Under pressure from all sides including mass boycotts, academic publishing giants are increasingly providing free and open access to parts of their Open access journals, tools for finding, collating, tagging and organising research are in this category.
-Back to top
+Under pressure from all sides including mass boycotts, academic publishing giants are increasingly providing free and open access to parts of their open access journals.

-New startups are collaborating with educators to design new types of curriculum in specialised areas such as language learning science or coding or offered in conjunction with proprietary content or curated from open educational resources.
+Startups are collaborating with educators to design new types of curriculum in specialist areas such as language learning, science or coding.

 Ed ResourcesB2B, B2C

-Solutions for sourcing, storing, tagging and using educational resources provide teachers with a ‘portfolio’ of resources for use in their curriculum.
+This cluster includes solutions for sourcing, storing, tagging and using educational resources to provide teachers with a ‘portfolio’ of resources for use in their curriculum.
 Resources are increasingly digital and able to be tailored by teachers, allowing for contextualised solutions.

 Peer to Peer Q&A Platforms